UnifierHQ/unifier/SECURITY.md

 ## Supported Versions
 Versions v1.2.x and newer will receive at least 6 months of bug fixes and security updates after being superseded by a newer series.
+All EoL dates are in dd/mm/yyyy format.

 Currently, v1.1.x and newer receive security updates.
 Preceding versions have been discontinued and will not be updated any further.